mitojala/test/docs/intro/pole.md

 ##### Read a subset of points

+ * In the main menu, go to `File/Read points`

 ![image](img/screenshot14.png)

+* Be sure to select the right transformation we defined earlier and the subset factor (her 1 out of 10 points is read)

 ![pointsParameters](img/screenshot15.png)

 ##### Import trajectories

 * raw file formats, format definition in settings
 * set directory (trajectory/)

    ![image](img/screenshot5.png)